 By the time I woke up in the morning, incredible things had happened: Over 11,500 people had viewed the slipway plate on Facebook alone.
 Furthermore, twenty or so people had already pre-ordered prints of the photographs.

 I’d scheduled a day off for the Friday, fairly sure that I’d need it.
-In the event, it turned out to be packed full of conversations with locals; I couldn’t move through the village without being stopped for a pat on the back, a shake of the hand or even sometimes the ordering of a print or two!
+In the event, it turned out to be packed full of conversations with locals; I couldn’t move through the village without being stopped for a pat on the back or a shake of the hand.

 Before 19th December 1981, Penlee Lifeboat Station was just like any other part of the RNLI — normal folk embedded in their local community.